Gifts Mothers DayMothers DayDay for MothersFor Mothers Day

 ~George Cooper

-The place that a mother holds in a child’s heart is same all around the world.
+We celebrate Mother's Day to honor our mothers and also to celebrate motherhood, motherly bond and the inspiration of moms in society.
+Mother's day is celebrated all over the world on various days, yet most commonly in March, April, or May.
+The place that a mother holds in a child's heart is same all around the world.
 A mother is like a guiding star, without whose guidance a child will be lost.
-‘Mom’, ‘Maa’, ’Mae’, or ‘Haha’, the words might be different in different languages but they signify same everywhere unconditional care, love, concern and sacrifice.
-Mother’s Day is the day to let your know how special she is for you!
+'Mom', 'Maa', 'Mae', or 'Haha', the words might be different in different languages but they signify same everywhere unconditional care, love, concern and sacrifice.
+Mother's Day is the day to let your know how special she is for you!
 This day is celebrated across the globe though date and celebrations differ from country to country.
-But one thing, which remains common everywhere is wishing ‘Happy Mother’s Day’.
-Here we bring to you, different ways of saying ‘Happy Mother’s Day’ in different languages.
-So, this mother’s day surprise your mother by wishing her ‘Happy Mother’s Day’ in a different language.
+But one thing, which remains common everywhere is wishing 'Happy Mother's Day'.
+Mothers have been recognized in a special way for thousand years Here we bring to you, different ways of saying 'Happy Mother's Day' in different languages.
+So, this Mother's Day, surprise your mother by wishing her 'Happy Mother's Day' in a different language.

 • Irish: Lá na Máithreacha